couchbaselabs/logg/README.md

 # Features

+* Terminal color coded logs
-* Simple log levels (1 == regular logs, 2 == warnings, 3+ == panics)
+* Simple log levels (LOG_LEVEL_NORMAL, LOG_LEVEL_WARNINGS, LOG_LEVEL_PANICS)
 * Keyword based log partitioning.
-Eg, define a "REST" keyword for all REST related logs.
+Eg, define a "REST" keyword for all REST related logs, with easy ability to hide/show these logs.
 * Log Timestamp which includes microseconds
-* Terminal color coded logs

-# How to use Logg in your project
+# How to use in your project

 Import: